 So we said, we’d focus on simplifying future designs.

 However, it’s easier to give advice than follow it.
-If we look at the designs we’ve created since, we have done a better job of using less words.
+If we look at the designs we’ve created since then, we have done a better job of using fewer words.
 Bigger fonts.
 We’ve considered the colours of the fonts and T-shirts more.
 We’ve looked at how different colours work together.

 But, from a design point of view, there’s still much room to improve.